-If students with SEND status no longer require additional specialist support to make the progress that the school expects of them, they will be discussed at the next available ISR to determine whether they can come off the SEND register.
+If students with SEND on the SEND register, no longer require additional specialist/in class support to make the progress that the school expects of them, the SENDCo will discussion with the Senior Leadership Team to determine whether they can come off the SEND register.

-Students with an EHCP will remain on the SEND register for as long as they have their ECHP.
-The decision to remove a student from the SEND register will be a joint one with the School, Educational Psychologist and parents and students concerned.
+Students with a formal diagnosis and/or EHCP will remain on the SEND register for as long as they have their EHCP.
+The decision to remove a student from the SEND register will be a joint one with the school, parents, students and any external agencies concerned.